rjrodger/gubu/README.md

 #### Required Scalars

-The value must be of the indicated type, and cannot be missing or `undefined`.
+The value must be of the indicated type, and must exist.

 * `String`: match any string, but not the empty string [^2].
 * `Number`: match any number, but not BigInts.